benjaminspak/301-Days-Of-Code/log.md

 Today's progress: I have completed my javascript react file and now doing the styling sheet of my pomodoro clock project, should be able to finish it within a day or two!! ...

+## Log 33

+### Day 34: [10th June 2020]

+Today's progress: I have completed my javascript react file and now doing the styling sheet of my pomodoro clock project, should be able to finish it within a day or two!! ...